ibexa/documentation-user/docs/shop_administration/manage_users.md

 There, you can find a list of all invitations, copy their registration links and re-send the invitation emails.

-To invite new members to your organization, select **Invite member**.
+To invite new members to the company, select **Invite member**.

 ![Invite members from the Customer Portal](img/cp_invite_members_portal.png)

-Then, in a pop-up window fill out email addresses one by one, or use drag and drop to upload a file with an email list.
+Then, in a pop-up window fill out email addresses one by one, or use a drag and drop to upload a file with an email list.
-You also have to assign a role to each new member of your team from a drop-down list.
+You also have to assign a role to each new member from a drop-down list.
 Click **Send** to send out invitations.

 Invited users will receive an email message with a registration link.